 Before delving into the merits, we pause to assure ourselves of our jurisdiction, as is our duty.
 See Steel Co. v.
 Citizens for a Better Environment, 523 U.S. 83, 94 (1998) ("On every writ of error or appeal, the first and fundamental question is that of jurisdiction[.]") (citation omitted).
-A provision of the Recovery Act deprives courts of jurisdiction "to affect, by injunction or otherwise, the issuance or effectiveness of any classification or action of the Director under this subchapter \ \ \ or to review, modify, suspend, terminate, or set aside such classification or action."
+A provision of the Recovery Act deprives courts of jurisdiction "to affect, by injunction or otherwise, the issuance or effectiveness of any classification or action of the Director under this subchapter or to review, modify, suspend, terminate, or set aside such classification or action."
 12 U.S.C. § 4623(d).

 That language does not strip this court of jurisdiction to hear this case.
 By its terms, Section 4623(d) applies only to "any classification or action of the Director."
 12 U.S.C. § 4623(d).
-Thus, Section 4623(d) prohibits review of the Director's establishment of "risk-based capital requirements \ \ \ to ensure that the enterprises operate in a safe and sound manner, maintaining sufficient capital and reserves to support the risks that arise in the operations and management of the enterprises."
-Id. § 4611(a)(1). particular, Section 4614 requires "the Director" to "classify" Freddie "adequately Fannie and as capitalized," "undercapitalized," "significantly undercapitalized," "critically undercapitalized."
+Thus, Section 4623(d) prohibits review of the Director's establishment of "risk-based capital requirements to ensure that the enterprises operate in a safe and sound manner, maintaining sufficient capital and reserves to support the risks that arise in the operations and management of the enterprises."
+Id. § 4611(a)(1).
+In particular, Section 4614 requires "the Director" to "classify" Fannie and Freddie as "adequately capitalized," "undercapitalized," "significantly undercapitalized," or "critically undercapitalized."
 Id. § 4614(a).
 Classification as undercapitalized or significantly undercapitalized in turn subjects Fannie and Freddie to a host of supervisory actions by "the Director."
 See id. §§ 4615-4616.
-It is those capitalcourt dismissed that challenge for failure to state a legally cognizable claim, Fed.
-R. Civ.
-P. 12(b)(6), and the class plaintiffs have not challenged that ruling on appeal.

-classification decisions that Section 4623(d) insulates from judicial review.
+It is those capital-classification decisions that Section 4623(d) insulates from judicial review.